k-wal/hatespeechdetection.github.io/index.md

 + Precision : 0.920
 + Recall : 0.920
 + F1 Score : 0.920

-#### Structured Self-Attentive Sentence Embedding
-We used a model for extracting an interpretable sentence embedding by using self-attention.
-Instead of using a vector, we use a 2-D matrix to represent the embedding.

-Following are the evaluation metrics:
-+ Accuracy : 0.885
-+ Precision : 0.885
-+ Recall : 0.885
-+ F1 Score : 0.885

 ## Conclusion
 Tree-LSTM model gave the best results.